MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Parameters

 *`pos`*\
-The position locating the bit within the bitset.
+The position locating the bit within the `bitset`.

 #### Remarks

-When you define [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) as 1 or 2 in your build, a runtime error will occur in your executable if you attempt to access an element outside the bounds of the bitset.
+When you define [\_ITERATOR\_DEBUG\_LEVEL](../standard-library/iterator-debug-level.md) as 1 or 2 in your build, a runtime error will occur in your executable if you attempt to access an element outside the bounds of the `bitset`.
 For more informations, see [Checked Iterators](../standard-library/checked-iterators.md).

 #### Example